banksAcc/Veesion_Cube-Tool/esp32/README.md

 ## License
 All rights reserved.

-This software and all associated files are the exclusive property of <Angelo Milella - COMAU>.
-Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.
+This software and all associated files are the exclusive property of Angelo Milella - COMAU Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.

 For inquiries about licensing, please contact: <angelo_milella_dev@yahoo.com>.